 Nonetheless, much of the content available for torrenting is copyrighted, which obviously calls the legality of the whole p2p culture in question.

 Many VPNs shy away from supporting torrenting traffic on their servers for this reason, but TunnelBear supports p2p activities.
-The question, however, is whether TunnelBear is a VPN that you can reliably use for torrenting.
+The question, however, is does TunnelBear allow torrenting, and is it a safe choice?

 In this article, I’m going to try and answer this question by evaluating the strengths and weaknesses of TunnelBear as regards torrenting.

 How to Use TunnelBear for Torrents